In the Name of Allah, Most Gracious, Most Merciful.

 In light of the above, I would venture to say that for this unprecedented situation, as a temporary measure, any mosque that can safely implement Drive-thru Eid prayer following governmental guidelines can do so.

 The two Fiqh issues that we need to sort out here are about the validity of praying in the car and organizing prayer lines.

 Firstly, although, ideally, we are to stand and pray, praying in the car would necessitate that we pray seated.
 The Prophet (PBUH) has already set a precedent for this; as he used to pray Nawafil sitting on his camel or mule.

 Therefore, with Eid prayer being a Nafl or non-obligatory prayer, sitting for prayer should pose no real issue or warrant objection.

 The second Fiqh issue is around organizing prayer lines.
 While sitting in the car, one cannot observe the ordinary rules of organizing or adhering to prayer lines.
 We may find that we have women in the front seat and men in the back or both men and women (siblings) beside each other in the backseats, etc.

-However complicated this may seem, I would venture to say that this should not be seen as too much of an issue -especially when we consider the fact that such rules are often compromised in the Haram of Makkah during Hajj or Umrah due to overcrowding.
+However complicated this may seem, I would venture to say that this should not be seen as too much of an issue.
+This is especially when we consider the fact that such rules are often compromised in the Haram of Makkah during Hajj or Umrah due to overcrowding.